spacetelescope/jwst/docs/jwst/model_blender/main.rst

 Model Blender performs 2 operations:

-- Accumulate, blend and set metadata when combining several models ( as is done during resampling) using combination rules defined in the datamodel schemas.
+- Accumulate, blend, and set metadata when combining several models ( as is done during resampling) using combination rules defined in the datamodel schemas.
 - Record the metadata of input models in a table added to the